setu-glitch/Chatbot/README.md

 # Chatbot
 A machine learning based chatbot is a type of conversational AI system that uses data and algorithms to understand and respond to human queries.
+It can be trained on large datasets to recognize patterns and improve its responses over time.
+The chatbot uses various techniques such as natural language processing and deep learning to interpret user inputs and provide relevant answers.
+These chatbots can be integrated into various platforms such as websites, messaging apps, and virtual assistants to enhance customer experience and automate repetitive tasks.